-Hathras rape: Former civil servants write to UP CM about ‘brazen violation of rule of law’ in state
+Hathras rape: Over 90 former civil servants write to UP CM about ‘brazen violation of rule of law’

 The signatories criticised the haste with which the woman’s body was cremated, calling it a violation of Hindu customs.